davehague/audapolis/doc/feat/phase2_diarization_upgrade.md

 You are implementing Step 2.6 of Phase 2 for the Audapolis Whisper migration project.

 Current Context:
-- Phase 1 created robust TranscriptionEngine supporting Vosk and Whisper
+- Phase 1 created robust TranscriptionEngine supporting Whisper
-- Step 2.5 created DiarizationEngine supporting PyDiar and Pyannote
+- Step 2.5 created DiarizationEngine for Pyannote
 - Current pipeline in server/app/transcribe.py processes diarization then transcription separately
 - Need optimized pipeline that leverages both engines efficiently